Estimated OG: 1,048 SG Estimated Color: 8,0 EBC Estimated IBU: 27,1 IBUs. Brewhouse Efficiency: 70,00 % Est Mash Efficiency: 82,7 %

 Brewhouse efficiency is simply a measure of how efficient your all grain brewing system is at converting pounds (or kilograms) of grains into Original Gravity (OG) points going into the fermenter.
 Each malt you mash in your system has a theoretical yield or potential, usually listed as the fine grain dry yield, which is derived under laboratory conditions.

-Learn brewing efficiency is and what causes it to decrease and how to In fact, adding grain generally decreases efficiency a little (assuming the same volume of pre-boil wort run off.)
+In fact, adding grain generally decreases efficiency a little (assuming the same volume of pre-boil wort run off.)
 Adding grain does increase the total amount (not %) of sugars extracted, which is a viable (though more expensive) was to get the same total amount of sugars extracted as you would get by increasing efficiency.

 Deklarera avdrag